awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

 This control checks whether a private ECR repository has image scanning configured\.
 This control fails if a private ECR repository doesn't have image scanning configured\.
+Note that you must also configure [scan on push](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html#image-scanning-filters) for each repository to pass this control\.

 ECR image scanning helps in identifying software vulnerabilities in your container images\.
 ECR uses the Common Vulnerabilities and Exposures \(CVEs\) database from the [open\-source Clair project ](https://github.com/quay/clair) and provides a list of scan findings\.
 Enabling image scanning on ECR repositories adds a layer of verification for the integrity and safety of the images being stored\.